 That said, Waikiki did turn out to be a fun experience, though not very relaxing.
 It’s just so busy.
-There are countless shops, from Forever 21 to high end designer boutiques.
+There are countless shops, from Forever 21 to high-end designer boutiques.
 The hotels are gigantic.
-Honestly, the Sheraton complex felt more like the space ship from Wall-e than a hotel, thankfully we weren’t staying there.
+Honestly, the Sheraton complex felt more like the spaceship from Wall-e than a hotel, thankfully we weren’t staying there.

-It’s hard to distinguish where Waikiki ends and Honolulu starts, but I found if you are surrounded by hotels, restaurant and tourist shops; it’s Waikiki.
+It’s hard to distinguish where Waikiki ends and Honolulu starts, but I found if you are surrounded by hotels, restaurants and tourist shops; it’s Waikiki.
 If you feel more like you’re in a normal town or city; you’re in Honolulu.
 Geographically they are pretty much one and the same.

 We stayed at The Modern, which is a little slice of calm in this busy town and we were grateful for the relaxed atmosphere around the two beautiful pools at the hotel.
-The service and food was great too.
+The service and food were great too.

 Speaking of food, the Hole in the Wall food tour was excellent and definitely a highlight!
 We spent a morning hopping around Chinatown trying fusion delicacies that ranged from donuts to SPAM sushi.
 Hawaiian food is such a mishmash of different cuisines and is certainly never boring.

-This brings me to the another highlight of Waikiki – world class restaurants and bars.
+This brings me to the another highlight of Waikiki – world-class restaurants and bars.
 Sky Bar was stunning and no more expensive than those without a view.
 BLT Market, the casual dining restaurant at the Ritz-Carlton was surprisingly affordable and lovely.
 It also gave us a sneak peek into how the super-rich holiday; the pool is lined with suites that feature a daybed, flat screen TV and a safe (presumably to store your Rolex in while taking a dip in the infinity pool).

 Of course, the famous beach is everything you expect.
-Beautiful and safe for kids to paddle in, but crowded and loud too, which I found off putting.
+Beautiful and safe for kids to paddle in, but crowded and loud too, which I found off-putting.
 A sunset cruise was an incredible way to end our trip to Waikiki, it’s a fairly good deal as you get unlimited drinks and the boat isn’t overcrowded.
 My husband even saw a whale but I was too busy taking in the sunset.

 Overall, I’m glad we visited Waikiki and we did enjoy it.
 I would have been so disappointed to only visit Oahu though.
 Kauai was an absolute dream and one of the most stunning and relaxing places I’ve ever been, so Waikiki was a little bit disappointing in comparison.